Athens Metro

-The Athens Metro (Μετρό Αθήνας) is a rapid-transit system in Greece which serves the Athens urban area and parts of East Attica.
-Line 1 opened as a conventional steam railway in 1869 and electrified in 1904.
-In 1991, Attiko Metro S.A. constructed and extended Lines 2 and 3.
+The Athens Metro (Μετρό Αθήνας) is a rapid transit system serving the Athens urban area in Greece.
+Line 1 opened as a single-track conventional steam railway in 1869 and was electrified in 1904.
+Beginning in 1991, Elliniko Metro S.A. constructed and extended Lines 2 and 3.
 It has significantly changed Athens by providing a much-needed solution to the city's traffic and air pollution problem, as well as revitalising many of the areas it serves.

-Extensions of existing lines are under development, as well as a new Line 4, whose central section began construction in October 2021.
+Extensions of existing lines are under development or tender, like the Line 2 extension to Ilion where tender started in 2023, as well as a new Line 4, whose central section began construction in October 2021.

 The Athens Metro is actively connected with the other means of public transport, such as buses, trolleys, the Athens Tram and the Athens Suburban Railway.
-The Athens Metro is hailed for its modernity (mainly the newer lines 2, 3) and many of its stations feature works of art, exhibitions and displays of the archaeological remains found during its construction.
+The Athens Metro is hailed for its modernity (mainly the newer lines 2, 3), and many of its stations feature works of art, exhibitions and displays of the archaeological remains found during its construction.
 Photography and video-taking is permitted across the whole network and street photographers often work in Athens Metro.
-This was the only metro system in Greece, until the Thessaloniki Metro begins operation in 2023.
+This was the only metro system in Greece, before the Thessaloniki Metro began operations on 30 November 2024.